sitphp/commands/doc/8_tools.table_tool.md

 ### Creating a custom style

-If you are using your own command application, you can also create table styles with the table manager.
+If you are using your own command application, you can also create a table style with the table manager.

 ```php
 // In your command application file ...